How To Pick And Choose A Tattoo

 Remember, you are putting that important body of yours into someone else’s hands when you get a tattoo.
 Research is essential.

 Tattooing is a semi-invasive procedure, which, when done properly, carries little to no risk.
-However, there are a minority of unscrupulous tattoo artists who only care about the dollar and not your health.
-Here are a few ways to check you are going to be completely safe.
+However, there are a minority of unscrupulous tattoo artists who only care about the dollar and not about your health.
+Here are a few ways to check you are going to be completely safe:

 Check the License

-Different states and cities have their own regulations, but most tattoo studios are required to be licensed.
+Different states, cities and countries have their own regulations, but most tattoo studios are required to be licensed.
 Check with the relevant authority that the studio you are considering has a license.

 It’s great discovering that your tattoo artist has high levels of cleanliness, but a nightmare if you find out he or she is an awful artist.